catenax-ng/product-knowledge/docs/deployment.md

 - [Remotin Agent based on RDF4J](ghcr.io/catenax-ng/product-knowledge/remoting-agent:0.7.3-SNAPSHOT)

 ### Deployment using a Helm umbrella chart

-In each case, we have adopted two helm charts which can be used as sub-charts in a more complex umbrella.
+We have provided a helm chart which can be used as a sub-chart in a more complex umbrella.

 Add the KA helm repo for that purpose: